Toluna-IP/tolunaintegratedpaneldocs/general/bestpractices.md

 This Rejection correlates with RespondentRejectionTypeIDs 97 and 98.

 The Toluna system rejects respondents with an IPQS fraud score >=90.
-There are other parameters that our system takes into account, but these Rejections can also be reduced by not inviting Members with an IPQS fraud score >=90.
-Our recommendation for Partners is to implement industry-standard solutions such as IPQualityScore or Research Defender to determine a Member's fraud score.
+There are other parameters that Toluna's system takes into account, but these Rejections can also be reduced by not inviting Members with an IPQS fraud score >=90.
+It is recommended that Partners to implement industry-standard solutions such as IPQualityScore or Research Defender to determine a Member's fraud score.

 ### IncorrectRespondentCountry